 It might seem counter-intuitive for a company to buy back shares of its own stock.
 After all, shouldn’t the company want those shares to be held by investors?
 But, there are several good reasons companies choose to pursue buybacks.

 First, buying back shares can be a way to counter the potential undervaluing of the company’s stock.
 If a stock’s share price falls, then the company can send the market a positive signal by investing its capital in buying back shares.
 This can help restore confidence in the stock.
 That, in turn, could push share prices higher.

 A stock buyback can also allow a company to reduce its cash outflows, without having to reduce the amount of the dividend paid to investors.
 When there are fewer shares that investors hold, the company needs to pay out fewer dividends.
 That allows companies to preserve capital after completing the buyback.

-Buybacks reduce the amount of assets on a company’s balance sheet, which increases both return on equity and return on assets.
+Buybacks reduce the number of assets on a company’s balance sheet, which increases both returns on equity and return on assets.
 Both are beneficial in terms of how the market views the financial stability of the company and its stock.
 A buyback can also result in a higher earnings per share ratio.
 That sends another positive signal to the market.

 Russell says companies may also buy back stock to remove shares from the market that they paid to employees under stock-based compensation plans.
 Employees are given the option to sell back some of their shares, typically at a percentage of their total vested amount.

 What Stock Buybacks Mean for Investors

 Investor perceptions of a stock buyback vary.
 Factors include how it’s carried out and the impact on your portfolio.
 These factors aren’t always immediately clear.